st3phani/ContractWizard/replit.md

 ## Overview

-Contract Manager is a full-stack web application for managing contracts, beneficiaries, and contract templates.
-It provides a comprehensive interface for creating, viewing, and managing contract documents with PDF generation and email functionality.
+Contract Manager v1.0.0 is a production-ready full-stack web application for managing contracts, beneficiaries, and contract templates.
+It provides a comprehensive interface for creating, viewing, and managing contract documents with reliable PDF generation and email functionality.
+The PDF generation system is now fully optimized for Romanian language support with proper character encoding.

 ## System Architecture